-Myla Wollbaum BSP
+Myla Wollbaum BSP (maternity leave)

 Director Of Professional Practice

-Myla works to help support and implement PAS’s strategic plan, based on the front line on pharmacist perspective.
-Myla’s primary daily activities center around collaborating with the Saskatchewan College of Pharmacists, government and other provincial and national stakeholders on professional practice, developing and presenting professional service education to pharmacists and students, supporting the development of public education campaigns and developing PAS communications such as the PAS it On bulletins and social media.
-Myla is available to answer PAS members questions or inquires about any professional practice need or issue.
+Myla works to help support and implement PAS’s strategic plan based on the front line on pharmacist perspective.
+Myla’s primary daily activities center around collaborating with the Saskatchewan College of Pharmacy Pharmacists, government and other provincial and national stakeholders.
+She works to address topics on professional practice and professional service education to pharmacists and students, she supports the development of public education campaigns and provides content for PAS communications.
+Myla is available to answer PAS members questions or inquiries about any professional practice need or issue.

-Brenda presents a first contact to all by phone, email or in person.
+Brenda is the first contact to all by phone, email or in person.
 Her primary duties include membership inquiries and renewals, Members’ Benefits and the Members’ Assistance Plan.
 Also responsible for accounts receivable/payable, bank deposits, invoicing and daily/monthly accounting, Brenda works closely with our external accountant and our auditors during the annual audit.
 She maintains all office equipment and database updates.
 Brenda is also the Treasurer for the Saskatchewan Pharmacy Museum Society.